Natural Solutions that May Help Fight and Avoid Cold Sores

-In the case of cold sores, there are various essential oils that are very useful:
+In the case of cold sores, there are various essential oils that may be very useful:

 - Ravintsara: You can apply this essential oil topically.
-It is the best aromatherapeutic product to fight against infections of all sorts, and it very well may be our best option for natural treatment.
+It’s the best aromatherapeutic product to help fight infections of all sorts.

-- Tea Tree Oil: Once of the most well-known essential oils, as it works for all skin infections.
+- Tea tree oil: One of the most well-known essential oils, as it works for all skin infections.
 We can also apply a drop directly on the cold sore.

-- Niaouli: Also can work to treat cold sores and help them to heal, but you cannot apply it directly to the sores.
-We can prepare a natural ointment by mixing together some drops of the essential oil with some natural substance that forms the base: beeswax, vegetable oil (sesame, olive, almond, argan, coconut, etc.), aloe vera gel, etc.
+- Niaouli: Can help treat cold sores and help them heal, but you can’t apply it directly to the sores.
+You can prepare a natural ointment by mixing together some drops of the essential oil with a natural substance such as beeswax, a vegetable oil (sesame, olive, almond, argan, coconut, etc.), or aloe vera gel.

 These oils may be applied several times a day.

-This extract, which we can buy from a naturopath or at a natural food and supplement store or online, has demonstrated its capacity in various studies to kill or inhibit the growth of a large amount of potentially harmful bacteria, fungi, viruses, and parasites.
-Also, it is very rich in vitamin C.
+This extract, which we can buy from a naturopath or at a natural food and supplement store or online, has demonstrated its capacity in various studies to inhibit the growth of a large amount of potentially harmful bacteria, fungi, viruses, and parasites.
+Also, it’s very rich in vitamin C.

-We can take it according to the manufacter’s instructions and also apply it topically.
+We can take it according to the manufacturer’s instructions and also apply it topically.

 You can make a natural mixture of five drops of grapefruit extract with 50 drops of vegetable glycerin.
 Apply it to the cold sore two to three times a day.